rahulkhorana/PolyatomicComplexes/paper.md

 Fundamentally, chemical representations should satisfy the following criteria [@langer2022representations].

-1. Invariances: Representations should be invariant under changes in atom indexing and molecular rotation, reflection, and translation [@langer2022representations].
+1. Invariances: Representations should be invariant under changes in atom indexing and those fundamental to physics.
+These invariances are rotation, reflection, and translations [@langer2022representations].
-2. Uniqueness: Two systems differing in properties should be mapped to different representations.
+2. Uniqueness: Essentially, two systems differing in properties should be mapped to different representations.
 Systems with equal representations that differ in property induce errors.
 Uniqueness is necessary and sufficient for reconstruction, up to invariant transformations, of an atomistic system from its representation [@langer2022representations].
-3. Continuity and Differentiability: Representations of atomistic systems should be continuous. and differentiable with respect to atomic coordinates [@langer2022representations].
-Moreover, discontinuities work against regularity assumptions of many machine learning models [@khorana2024polyatomiccomplexestopologicallyinformedlearning].
+3. Continuity and Differentiability: Representations of atomistic systems should be continuous and differentiable with respect to atomic coordinates [@langer2022representations].
+Moreover, discontinuities work against regularity assumptions of many machine learning models
 4. Generality: We say a representation of atomistic systems or molecules satisfies generality only if it can encode any atomistic system [@langer2022representations].
 5. Efficiency: Essentially, representing atomistic systems should be computationally efficient.
 Ideally, representations are linear in the number of elements in a molecule, `O(S)`, as is the case with molecular graphs [@KrennGuzikOriginal2020Selfies].
 6. Topological Accuracy: Representations are topologically accurate if they can correctly represent the geometry of any molecule or atomistic system.
 Correctness requires representing the shape, bond-angles, dihedrals/torsion, and electronic structure aspects accurately [@khorana2024polyatomiccomplexestopologicallyinformedlearning].